 In case of surgery remains the only treatment of choice, the operating surgeon can perform surgical interventions such as partial and total removal of the stomach to cure stomach cancer.

-Apart from all the aforementioned treatment methods, there are a few cases of advanced stomach cancer wherein, the need for an operation can be case aside; instead, a laser beam is directed through an endoscope to vaporize most of the tumor and relieve the obstruction.
+Apart from all the aforementioned treatment methods, there are a few cases of advanced stomach cancer wherein, the need for an operation can be case aside; instead, a laser beam is directed through an endoscope to vaporize most of a tumour and relieve the obstruction.

 How much does stomach cancer treatment cost?

 The average cost of various types of stomach cancer is certainly high in Western countries such as the US and UK.
-Needless to say, the cost of the similar treatment procedure is significantly low in India.
+Needless to say, the cost of a similar treatment procedure is significantly low in India.
 As a matter of fact, India boasts of some of the most sought-after hospitals with specializes in offering high-end stomach cancer treatments at a fraction of the cost without compromising the quality.
-For example, the cost of stomach cancer treatments in India ranges between INR 2,10,000 to 3,70,000.
+For example, the cost of stomach cancer treatments in India Starts from USD 5500.